 The most serious allergic reaction to latex is anaphylaxis, which can be deadly.
 An anaphylactic (an-uh-fuh-LAK-tik) reaction develops immediately after latex exposure in highly sensitive people, but it rarely happens the first time you're exposed.

 - Difficulty breathing

 - Loss of consciousness

 When to see a doctor

-Seek emergency medical care if you think you're having an anaphylactic reaction.
+Seek emergency medical care if you are having or think you're having an anaphylactic reaction.

 If you have less severe reactions after exposure to latex, talk to your doctor.
 If possible, see your doctor when you're reacting, which will aid in diagnosis.